PupoSDC/POC-next-ssr-media-queries/README.md

 - Fresnel uses css for the initial layout, but then JS takes over so that we have the best "of both worlds"
 - Correct tree representation, which makes testing trivial.
+- Since only half of the three is computed, no useless requests are fired
-- Purely declarative approach
+- Purely declarative approach makes for a readable solution.
+- The API allows for more than a simple `isMobile ? : a : b` with no damage to code readability

 The bad:

-- Useless HTML is still sent
+- Useless HTML is still sent to the client on first render.

 ## Implementation 4: Media query with preloading